sara-sabr/ITStrategy/TeamMandate/Mandate.md

 - Diagnose key ESDC organisational problems
 - Identify recommended course of action to any ESDC governance body
 - Measure progress of strategies implementation against approved key performance
+- Access and review any ESDC information and documentation as they pertain to process efficiency
 - Challenge current thinking and approaches

 ## Team's Guiding Principles